ucdavisdatalab/Intro-to-Desktop-GIS-with-QGIS/README.md

 # Data Types - Vector vs. Raster vs. other types of spatial data

 # Download data
+In this workshop, we'll be using the following data:

+1. Digital Elevation Model (DEM) of San Francisco
+1. Streets
+1. Trees
+1. Seismic Hazard Zones
+1. City of San Francisco Boundary

+You can download all of this data from this [Box Folder Online](https://ucdavis.box.com/s/cnlz6ejmje4qgf7z80h7ygbwydc65kkm).

 # Import data into QGIS

 1. Loading data
+a. raster
+b. vector
+c. csv
 1. Table of contents/layers panel
 1. Layer properties